riyashukla00/Deforestation-detection-Conservation-and-wildlife-monitoring/README.md

 These datasets provide a robust foundation for training our models, catering to the varying complexities and scales essential for the project's success.

 ## Methodologies
-Our approach integrates three main architectures: VGG16, ResNet18, and GoogLeNet.
+My approach integrates three main architectures: VGG16, ResNet18, and GoogLeNet.
 Each is chosen for its unique advantages in processing and identifying features within our varied datasets.
-Through a combination of data preprocessing, feature extraction, and transfer learning, we aim to build models that are highly accurate and efficient in identifying wildlife.
+Through a combination of data preprocessing, feature extraction, and transfer learning, I aim to build models that are highly accurate and efficient in identifying wildlife.